-On May 24, 2022, the DH Group completed the acquisition of Designers Company ("DC"), a Danish group.
-DC has a strong presence in the Northern European and US design market, with a wide range of products including furniture, lighting and accessories.
-The share purchase agreement was signed on April 27, 2022 by DH and Polaris Private Equity IV K/S, CIV af December2014 K/S and certain minority sellers, as sellers, from one side, and International Design Group S.p.A. as buyer, from the other side, in relation to the acquisition of the entire share capital of Designers Company A/S (the "SPA").
-The SPA provides, among others, that in addition to the purchase price, the seller would be entitled to an earn-out for an amount of DKK 80,000,000 (approximately Euro 10.8 million at December 31, 2022, exchange rate Dkk-Eur: 7.44) in the case the Designers' Company Group turnover in the financial year 2023 (Jan 1, 2023 to 31 Dec.
-2023) reaches the threshold of DKK 529,400,000 (calculated using the accounting principles as agreed in the SPA), equal to approximately Euro 71 million (exchange rate Dkk-Eur: 7.44 at December 31, 2022).
+On May 24, 2022, DH Group completed the acquisition of Designers Company ("DC"), a Danish group with a strong presence in the Northern European and United States design market, and a wide range of products including furniture, lighting, and accessories.
+The share purchase agreement was signed on April 27, 2022, between Polaris Private Equity IV K/S, CIV af December2014 K/S, and some minority shareholders (the "DC Sellers"), as sellers, on the one hand, and International Design Group S.p.A. as the buyer, on the other hand, for the purchase, directly or indirectly, of the entire share capital of Designers Company A/S (the "SPA").

+The SPA provides, among other things, that the sellers would be entitled to receive an earn-out payment of DKK 80 milion (approximately Euro 10,8 million as of December 31, 2023, at the DKK-EUR exchange rate of 7.46) in the event that Designers' Company Group's turnover in the 2023 fiscal year (from January 1, 2023, to December 31, 2023) reached the threshold of DKK 529 milion (calculated using the accounting principles agreed upon in the SPA), equivalent to approximately Euro 71 million (DKK-EUR exchange rate of 7.46 as of December 31, 2022) (the "Earn-Out").